 Check out my friends Radha’s post.
 She has explained the process to make Upma Mix beautifully.

-You can add vegetables such as tomato, green peas, corn, carrots, beans, etc to make this Upma even more healthy and filling.
+You can add vegetables to make it even more healthy and filling.

 Add spices such as turmeric powder and red chilli powder to make a spicy masala Upma.

-Grind coriander leaves, mint leaves, and green chillies and add in the Upma to make a Coriander Mint Upma.
-It also gives the Upma a beautiful green color.
+Grind coriander leaves, mint leaves, and green chilies and add in the Upma to make a Coriander Mint Upma.
+It also gives it a beautiful green color.

 In the same way, you can add in grind tomatoes and make a flavorful Tomato Upma.